India likely to announce foreign investment in e-commerce next month-sources

-MUMBAI/NEW DELHI, June 4 Prime Minister Narendra Modi's government could allow foreign direct investment in India's e-commerce sector as early as next month, paving the way for global online retailers such as Amazon to expand their business, four people with knowledge of the matter told Reuters.
+MUMBAI/NEW DELHI Prime Minister Narendra Modi's government could allow foreign direct investment in India's e-commerce sector as early as next month, paving the way for global online retailers such as Amazon to expand their business, four people with knowledge of the matter told Reuters.

 A more robust online retail sector will spur manufacturing and help an economic revival, said the people, who are privy to discussions within the new government.
 An announcement is expected in next month's budget.